farism9q/book-mate/README.md

 - **[TailwindCSS](https://tailwindcss.com/)**: A utility-first CSS framework for building custom designs quickly and easily.
 - **[Stripe](https://stripe.com/)**: A payment processing platform that allows businesses to accept payments online and in mobile apps.
 - **[Clerk](https://clerk.com/)**: An authentication provider built for the modern web.
+- **[Pinecone](https://www.pinecone.io/)**: The vector database used to store and retrieve embeddings for maintaining conversation context and providing relevant responses.

 ### Hosting